ajayyy/FreePIE-VR-Controls/README.md

 # FreePIE-VR-Controls for Wii-Motes

+# EDIT August 24th 2017:

+Someone by the name of sstf found out a way to make the controllers appear.
+They now should appear after pressing a button on the wii controller.
+The rotation still doesn't work though.
+One guess I have about the rotation is that freepie might only use the rotation of wiimotes with wii motion plus.

 # EDIT July 5th 2017:

 Sorry for abandoning this, but I never got it working perfectly, once I get my computer working with SteamVR again, I'm going to try this again.
 I might do this with the Kinect too (Kinect + Wiimote).
 Stay tuned by watching this repo.
 If you have any questions, you can contact me here: dev   @   ajayinkingston.com (I added spaces to prevent bots from stealing it)